wodby/docs/2.0/docs/integrations/gcp.md

 - Auto resize can be optionally enabled (with the limit of twice the size)
 - Database server can either be highly available (regional) or not (zonal)
 - We use backend type `SECOND_GEN`
+- You can manage your DBs and users form Wodby dashboard

+## Cloud Storage

+Integration with GCP Cloud Storage is coming soon...